Northen1997/BootcampChanllenge-2/README.md

 There is a detailed statement on the advantages and disadvantages of the original and refactored VBA script (3 pt).

-The Orignal one is easy to understand but took longer to run the refactored on can be harder to unbderstand but faster to run
+The Orignal one is easy to understand but took longer to run.
+The refactored on can be harder to unbderstand but faster to run.